LintaoAmons/cd-project.nvim/README.md

 you can find the exported Apis at [./lua/cd-project/api.lua](./lua/cd-project/api.lua)

-## Contribution
+## CONTRIBUTING

-I provide a [video](https://youtu.be/V6B6uMCmMTg) to explain how this plugin is structured
+Don't hesitate to ask me anything about the codebase if you want to contribute.

-it should be helpful if you want to understand the plugin and contribute.
+You can contact with me by drop me an email or [telegram](https://t.me/+ssgpiHyY9580ZWFl)

-## FIND MORE UESR FRIENDLY PLUGINS MADE BY ME
+## FIND MORE USER FRIENDLY PLUGINS MADE BY ME

 - [scratch.nvim](https://github.com/LintaoAmons/scratch.nvim)
 - [easy-commands.nvim](https://github.com/LintaoAmons/easy-commands.nvim)